pulp/oci_env/staging_docs/dev/tutorials/quickstart.md

 oci-env compose up
 ```

-The `oci-env compose` command accepts all the same arguments as `podman-compose` or `docker-compose`
+The `oci-env compose` command accepts all the same arguments as `podman-compose` or `docker compose`

 By default, the API will be served from `http://localhost:5001/pulp/api/v3/`.
 You can log in with `admin`/`password` by default.
 E.g.: